blaumath/FortniteFestivalBot/README.md

 - `clientId`: This is your bot's client ID.
 You can get this from your bot's page on the [Discord Developer Portal](https://discord.com/developers/applications).
 - `guildId`: This is the ID of the server where the bot will be used.
 You can get this by right-clicking the server in Discord and selecting "Copy ID".
 - `token`: This is your bot's token.
 You can get this from your bot's page on the [Discord Developer Portal](https://discord.com/developers/applications).
 Keep this token safe and do not share it with anyone.
-- `channelId`: This is the ID of the channel where the bot will post music tracks.
+- `newTracksChannel`: This is the ID of the channel where the bot will post music tracks.
 You can get this by right-clicking the channel in Discord and selecting "Copy ID".

 ## Features
 - Music search: The bot has a search command to find music tracks.